mdbtxt1

 A pattern emerges: except when a is 2 or when b is 2, the values of a↑↑b generally follow the rule:

-If y is larger than b, x↑↑y will be larger than a↑↑b.
+If y is larger than b, x↑↑y is larger than a↑↑b.

 However there are exceptions for smaller b or moderately larger a: as 12↑↑2 is larger than 3↑↑3; 81↑↑2 is larger than 4↑↑3, and similar things happen further along in the list.